 Final Thoughts on the Pit Barrel Smoker

-All things considered, the Pit Barrel Cooker is an awesome ugly drum smoker and we have no problem backing it 100%.
+All things considered, the Pit Barrel Cooker is an awesome ugly drum smoker and we’ve ranked the Pit Barrel Cooker Co as one of our favorite brands of smokers.
 We’re not the only ones who feel this way; the PBC checks most of the boxes per Amazing Ribs list of things to look for when buying a smoker.

 It comes with almost-zero assembly required, is simple to use, and perfectly capable of holding a consistent temperature thanks to the ideal 30-gallon drum design.
 If that’s not enough, it’s American made by Veteran family-owned and operated team, who’s just as serious about great tasting BBQ as you are.
 To prove it, their website is filled with endless videos and tutorials, and they even have a phone support hotline – something Traeger Grills certainly doesn’t.